 It is also of note that the recent sharp slide of USD/ZAR from that 19.00 area only sagged to the very top of the near-term 18.00-17.80 recent congestion support prior to getting the bid back.
 As such, the near-term aggressive up trend was not in any way threatened.
-There was also the recent sharp upsurge in the wake of the US EQUITIES substantial near-term slide, which has reversed to some degree on the subsequent US EQUITIES rally.
+There was also the recent sharp upsurge in the wake of US EQUITIES previous near-term slide, which has reversed to some degree on USD/ZAR slipping back toward the 18.00-17.80 area without every retesting it (and with weekly MA-13 moving up toward that area next week.)